Metallography: A look deep inside

 With the help of metallography, it is possible, among other things, to check the heat treatment process.
 Various factors can lead to faults while hardening and tempering steel components.
 Important influences are, for example, the furnace temperature, the holding time, the quenching speed and also the C level (carbon content) in the atmosphere of the hardening furnace.

-If the temperature is too low or the holding time in the hardening process is too short, the lattice structure of the steel will not transform from ferrite to austenite, or will only transform partially.
-During subsequent quenching, martensite is formed from the austenite.
+If the temperature is too low or the holding time in the hardening process is too short, the lattice structure of the steel will not transform from ferrite to austenite or will only transform partially.
+During subsequent quenching, martensite forms from the austenite.
 This conversion only takes place if the quenching speed is high enough.

 There is a whole range of other parameters that we can determine using metallography.
 We will be happy to advise you on which features are relevant for your products.